BrianTCook/NR_homework1/README.md

 # NR_homework1
 My solutions for the first homework of the Numerical Recipes in Astrophysics course offered in winter of 2019 at the Leiden Observatory.

+To get the outputs, type "sh run.sh" in the command line while in this directory after it has been downloaded on one of the pczaal computers.

 This homework included developing the following routines:

 1.)
 A Poisson distribution mindful of not taking too much memory for large values of (lambda, k).